-Tides, and the pull of the moon and sun | EarthSky.org
+Tides, and the pull of the moon and sun

 So spring tides bring the most extreme high and low tides every month, and they always happen – every month – around full and new moon.

-Why does a supermoon cause more extreme tides?
 When the new moon or full moon closely aligns with perigee – closest point to Earth in the moon’s orbit – then we have a supermoon and extra-large spring tides.
-Some call these perigean spring tides.
-But since, in recent years, these close new or full moons have come to be called supermoons, it’s also likely some are already calling them supermoon tides, and we’ve also heard the term king tides.

 In 2018, the January 1-2 full moon closely aligned with perigee to bring forth especially high tides.
 As it happened, on the day after the January 1-2 supermoon, Storm Eleanor hit Europe with winds of up to 100 mph (160 km/h).
 The wind and extra-high tides caused flooding, hampered travel, injured and killed people, left tens of thousands of homes without power across the U.K., Ireland and other parts of Europe.
 No doubt the extra-high tides contributed to the severity of the storm.
 Read more: High tides and winter storms